A Botany graduate, Nithya Venkat enjoys writing about plants that help to sustain life on planet earth.

 The heartwood of the roots of the sandalwood tree has a rich content of the aromatic essential sandalwood oil.

 Sandalwood oil is extracted using the steam distillation method.
-In this method, the heartwood is first powdered, and then steam is passed through this powdered wood, and the steam comes out carrying the sandalwood oil.
+In this method, the heartwood is first powdered, then steam is passed through this powdered wood, and the steam comes out carrying the sandalwood oil.
 The steam is then cooled and further processed to obtain sandalwood oil.

 Sandalwood oil can be extracted from the tree only after about 30 years.
 The trees are not felled but uprooted so that the roots can also be used to extract the aromatic sandalwood oil.